maciejmiklas/led-display/README.md

 We are using standard SPI library, and Select Slave line on MAX chip for addressing.
 MAX is configured in LED Matrix mode - so there is nothing special.
 The setup method can be found in: *Display::setup()*

 ## Setting things up
-The main class of our interest will be the *Display.h* - it's responsible for setup of MAX chips and provides API for painting.
+The main class of our interest will be the *Display* - it's responsible for setup of MAX chips and provides API for painting.

 Before we start painting it's necessary to set thing up.
 Code below creates 2D array containing Select Slave lines and initializes display.
-The display itself consist of 3 rows each one has 8 LED Modules.
+The display itself consist of 3 rows, each one has 8 LED Modules.
 Obviously you can choose any responsible size, but I will stick to this one.

 The layout of mentioned 2D array corresponds to physical display: each LED Module has dedicated MAX chip, and each chip has dedicated Select Slave line.
 First dimension of our array indicates physical row on display, second dimension indicates LED Module within this row, and the value itself contains PIN number for Select Slave line.